microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 # Botbuilder Feedback Collection Middleware

-In this tutorial you will learn how to quickly add the ability for users to provide feedback for your bot responses in your existing NodeJS bot.
+In this tutorial you will learn how to quickly add the ability for users to provide feedback for your bot responses into your existing NodeJS bot.

 ## Summary